-As there are no universally agreed levels of assessment, the assessment materials in The Computing Curriculum are designed to be used and adapted by schools in a way that best suits their needs.
-As mentioned above, the summative assessment materials could feed into your school's assessment process, to align with its approach to assessment in other foundation subjects.
+As there are no universally agreed levels of assessment, the assessment materials provided are designed to be used and adapted by schools in a way that best suits their needs.
+The summative assessment materials will inform your judgments around what a learner has understood in each unit, and could feed into your school's assessment process, to align with its approach to assessment in other foundation subjects.